fenago/ml-scikit-keras-tensorflow/labs/preface.md

-Last but not least, I am infinitely grateful to my beloved wife, Emmanuelle, and to our three wonderful children, Alexandre, Rémi, and Gabrielle, for encouraging me to work hard on this book.
-I'm also thankful to them for their insatiable curiosity: explaining some of the most difficult concepts in this book to my wife and children helped me clarify my thoughts and directly improved many parts of it.
+Last but not least, I am infinitely grateful to my beloved wife, Emmanuelle, and to our three wonderful children, Alexandre, Rémi, and Gabrielle, for encouraging me to work hard on this course.
+I'm also thankful to them for their insatiable curiosity: explaining some of the most difficult concepts in this course to my wife and children helped me clarify my thoughts and directly improved many parts of it.
 And they keep bringing me cookies and coffee!
 What more can one dream of?